 - Shadow Houndoom with Snarl and Foul Play

 - Shadow Raikou with Thunder Shock and Shadow Ball

 Note: Shadow Mewtwo outperforms all of the best counters despite having weaknesses Mega Gengar can exploit.

 How many players does it take to beat Mega Gengar in Pokémon Go?

-- Windy weather will boost your Psychic type counters.
+- Wind will boost your Psychic type counters

 Questions about Mega Gengar in Pokémon Go?

 Do you have any questions about taking on Mega Gengar?
 Any tips for fellow trainers?
 Let us know in the comments below, and be sure to check out our Best Portable Battery Packs guide so you can stay charge for a whole day of Mega Raids!